SwartyPDX/PDXCodeGuild/capstone-proposal.md

 - Any user that sees interest is high enough can propose some times and places for the group to consider or ask for a pickup event
 - Pick up or planned event is created.

+#### Memories
+Users that particepated in event can share links to photos and videos posted on insta and google photos, etc.

 ## Data Model
 - Users
   - family based with kid/adult/pet profiles.